anic/kafka-offset-monitor/README.md

 [![Build Status](https://travis-ci.org/Morningstar/kafka-offset-monitor.svg?branch=master)](https://travis-ci.org/Morningstar/kafka-offset-monitor)

+## What's new in 0.4.7

+Since the [origin Kafka Offset Monitor project](http://quantifind.github.io/KafkaOffsetMonitor/) is off from github, many developers have upgraded it by forking the project.
+I tried the 0.4.6 version of Kafka Offset Monitor by [Morningstar](https://github.com/Morningstar/kafka-offset-monitor)，but it worked not so well.

+- Add Support for Apache Kafka 2.6.0, upgrade the `GroupMetadataManager` so that it can `readOffsetMessageValue` with the newly Kafka message version
+- Fix the bug that can't load the broker list
+- Intergate the javascript and css resources to the project,  for purely inernal network monitoring.

+## About Kafka Offset Monitor

 This is an app to monitor your kafka consumers and their position (offset) in the log.

 You can see the current consumer groups, for each group the topics that they are consuming and the position of the group in each topic log.
 This is useful to understand how quick you are consuming from a log and how fast the log is growing.
 It allows for debuging kafka producers and consumers or just to have an idea of what is going on in your system.